-Bipolar scales such as Completely unimportant to Completely important tend to be overused and misused in survey research today and can often be replaced with unipolar scales such as Not at all important to Completely important.
+Bipolar scales such as Completely dissatisfied to Completely satisfied tend to be overused and misused in survey research today and can often be replaced with unipolar scales such as Not at all satisfied to Completely satisfied.
 And even when bipolar scales are more appropriate, they are often asked in older formats that are less reliable.

 The Difficulty with Bipolar Scales

 Here are some of the issues with bipolar scales:

 - Because bipolar scales contrast two opposites, they require more cognitive effort for respondents to evaluate than unipolar scales.
 Respondents must decide which of two extremes to select (or the midpoint), then to what degree they tend towards that extreme.
 For a unipolar scale, respondents are just assessing the extent.